japila-books/spark-sql-internals/docs/physical-operators/ExecutedCommandExec.md

-title: ExecutedCommandExec

-# ExecutedCommandExec Leaf Physical Operator for Command Execution
+# ExecutedCommandExec Leaf Physical Operator

-`ExecutedCommandExec` is a SparkPlan.md#LeafExecNode[leaf physical operator] for executing spark-sql-LogicalPlan-RunnableCommand.md[logical commands with side effects].
+`ExecutedCommandExec` is a [leaf physical operator](LeafExecNode.md) for executing [logical commands with side effects](../logical-operators/RunnableCommand.md).

 `ExecutedCommandExec` runs a command and caches the result in <<sideEffectResult, sideEffectResult>> internal attribute.